Why Is My Ear Piercing Bleeding After 6 Weeks? | Healing Clues Uncovered

 They can:

-• Evaluate whether your jewelry size/shape causes constant pressure leading to microtrauma.
+• Evaluate whether your jewelry size, length, backing, or shape causes constant pressure leading to microtrauma.

-• Treat infections with appropriate antibiotics if necessary.
+• Treat infections with appropriate medical care if necessary.

-• Suggest alternative hypoallergenic materials if allergies suspected.
+• Suggest alternative hypoallergenic materials if allergies are suspected.

-• Provide advice on scar management if keloids develop.
+• Provide advice on irritation bumps, hypertrophic scarring, or scar management if keloids develop.

-• Recommend removal temporarily if severe complications arise.
+• Recommend jewelry adjustment or removal if severe complications arise.

 Ignoring persistent symptoms risks worsening damage requiring more invasive interventions later on.